Eccremocarpus scaber

-Eccremocarpus scaber, the Chilean glory-flower or Chilean glory creeper, is a species of perennial plant in the Bignoniaceae family.
+Eccremocarpus scaber, the Chilean glory-flower or Chilean glory creeper, is a species of perennial plant in the family Bignoniaceae.
 It is found in Chile.

 Description

 Chilean glory creepers are a many branched perennial vine or climbing shrub with a woody base that is evergreen or deciduous in colder climates.
 The plant has thin pinnate leaves alternating on the stem and leaflets that are light green.
-The leaves can have small fine hairs but are mostly glaborous.
-Leaves are 2 cm long with the younger branches hosting 2 leaves and the older branches having 3-7 leaflets.
+The leaves can have small fine hairs but are mostly glabrous.
+Leaves are 2 cm long with the younger branches hosting 2 leaves and the older branches having 3–7 leaflets.
 Leaf shape is oval with obvious pinnate structured veins, size of leaves may vary.

 Flowers consist of a tubular structure with rounded petals rounding back at the tip and bright orange-red outer rings with a red centre.
 Tendrils have the ability to 'hook' onto surroundings for grip and structure support.
 Flowering from September to May with a glossy, oval wrinkled fruit capsule that contains black seeds and a prominent wing helping with wind dispersal.
 Fragments of the stem can also spread seeds.
 The fruit capsule size is roughly 4.5 high by 2 cm girth.

 Distribution and habitat

 Chilean glory creeper vines tend to prefer forest edges, roadsides and waste areas where there is abundant sun and the ability to drain well, being located on the outskirts it can tolerate some shade.
 Areas such as the North Island and warmer temperatures of the south island i.e. Canterbury, southland and central Otago.

-Native to Chile these include Chilean Andes, Peru, Colombia, equador, the Americas and Mediterranean Europe (tropical climates).
+Native to Chile these include Chilean Andes, Peru, Colombia, Ecuador, the Americas and Mediterranean Europe (tropical climates).

 This climbing vine is considered a weed in New Zealand which is recognised by the National Pest Plant Accord.
 It gets this reputation due to its rapid growth and large amounts of seed production, combined with the nature of its growth habits i.e. covering growth of smaller plants and trees which can be of native species.
 Varieties with pink, yellow or deep scarlet flowers are also available.

 Habitat preferences

-Preferring warmer, well-drained areas, they are generally found on the outskirts of forests, roadsides and waste areas requiring a soil ph. of 5.5-7.5.
+Preferring warmer, well-drained areas, they are generally found on the outskirts of forests, roadsides and waste areas requiring a soil pH of 5.5–7.5.
 These vines thrive wherever conditions are right and so much so they are considered a pest/weed, yet are generally employed as an ornamental.

 Grown as an annual plant in New Zealand, it cannot tolerate too-cool climates, nor is it winter hardy.
 Generally found in the forest outskirts of the North Islands and the South Islands warmer climates of Canterbury and Otago.